-Depending on how taxation works in your current country, you may need to let your tax office know you will be moving overseas to see if there are any steps you need to take to get your taxes in order.
+You may need to let your tax office know you'll be moving overseas to see if there are any steps you need to take to get your taxes in order.
 It can be a good idea to do this early, just in case there are any tax payments you’ll need to make that you haven’t accounted for.

 6. Complete a health check

 You may need to have vaccinations or health checks before you enter your new country.